Collections in Geology

 Information about the 4.6 billion year history of the planet Earth is stored in rocks, minerals and fossils, which together form the essence of geological collections, or geocollections.
 A large part of geological research is based on collections and often discoveries arise from specimens once collected and stored in museums.

 On the other hand, geocollections are created during geological research and need to be kept and made available as referece material.

 In Estonia, the main geocollections are owned by the following institutions that together make up a virtual national geological collection:

-- Institute of Geology at Tallinn University of Technology
+- Department of Geology at Tallinn University of Technology

 - Geological Museum, University of Tartu

 - Estonian Museum of Natural History

 - Estonian University of Life Sciences, Soil Museum

 Large numbers of rock samples and drill cores are also held by the Geological Survey of Estonia.

 Database SARV is used for managing geocollections-realted data in Estonia.
 Here one can find information on collection specimens, rock samples, drill cores, localities, references, photo archive etc related to geology.
 Dedicated websites facilitate accessing data on Baltoscandian fossils and analytical data.